 Like with the other conditions mentioned, if your sleep apnea is under control, you can still qualify for a preferred policy in the absence of other serious medical conditions.

-See more: Life insurance with sleep apnea
+See more: Life Insurance Approval with Sleep Apnea

 Strokes are the 3rd leading cause of death in the United States so life insurance companies certainly do take them seriously during underwriting.
 However, not all strokes are the same so there is a wide variation in the effect it will have on the premiums you pay.

-Generally speaking, a Transient Ischemic Attack (TIA) or “mini-stroke” will be of less concern to underwriting than a full on Cerebrovascular Accident (CVA).
+Generally speaking, a Transient Ischemic Attack (TIA) or “mini-stroke” will be of less concern to underwriting than a full-on Cerebrovascular Accident (CVA).

 Frequency and recency of episodes are 2 of the most important factors that go into determining your health rating.
 A recent stroke may be cause for a postponement at many carriers.
 This is nothing more than them wanting to “wait and see” a bit.